brians1982/portfolio/FEA_Surrogate/README.md

 Additional Features are created from the model dimensions, including the Ligament thickness, the length of the beam beyond the fillet, and ratios of L3/L1, R1/R2, and R1/L1.
 The Neural Network is trained and plots are created to check the accuracy of the predictions.

-Now that the FEA Surrogate is trained, it may be used to search the design space by evaulating grids of design points, or included in an optimization routine, such as **scipy.optimize.minimize**.
+Now that the FEA Surrogate is trained, it may be used to search the design space by evaluating grids of design points, or included in an optimization routine, such as **scipy.optimize.minimize**.
 For example, I have used scipy.optimize.minimize to minimize an assembly's weight, with a FEA Surrogate model that provided input to a stress constraint.
 This allowed system-level refinement during a preliminary design phase that would not have been possible with traditional FEA.

 ![Metrics](Metrics.png)